CQUniversity Australia is now Queensland's first dual sector University.

-The proposed merger with Central Queensland Institute of TAFE will provide the basis for the more flexible pathways between vocational programs and university and also give university students the ability to include vocational competencies as part of their traditional higher education degree.
+The merger with Central Queensland Institute of TAFE (CQ TAFE) was made official on July 1, 2014 to provide the basis for more flexible pathways between vocational and university programs, while also providing university students the ability to include vocational competencies as part of their traditional higher education degree.

-A range of programs are currently available which offer students from Central Queensland Institute of TAFE (CQIT) the ability to seamlessly transition from their vocational studies to a CQUniversity degree.
+A range of programs are currently available which offer students from Central Queensland Institute of TAFE (CQ TAFE) the ability to seamlessly transition from their vocational studies to a CQUniversity degree.

 Please visit www.qtac.edu.au and search for Central Queensland Institute of TAFE for more details.

-Students wishing to study community services, aged care, home and community care or nursing at a vocational level now have an opportunity to do so through the University's subsidiary Registered Training Organisation (RTO), Train@CQUniversity (also known as Healthtrain), currently operating in Melbourne.
-Plans are underway to provide a range of training programs, professional development services and consultancy services through both Healthtrain and the Train@CQUniversity banners in the near future.
+Students wishing to study a vocational level now have an opportunity to do so through the University's subsidiary Registered Training Organisation (RTO), Train@CQUniversity (formerly known as Healthtrain).

 If you have studied at a Diploma level or higher with a TAFE College or RTO you may be eligible for credit towards your university studies.
 Visit www.cqu.edu.au/apply or phone the University (13 27 86) for further information.
 Further information can also be found by visiting the Credit Transfer page.